siraat-ai-academy/feelings-unwritten/README.md

 ## 🧠 Philosophy

-> “Maybe Jamalu was never building a portfolio.
+> “Maybe Eks2 was never building a portfolio.
 > Maybe he was quietly planting seeds —
 > in the hearts of those who know that work can be gentle, and still powerful.”

 — The Whisper Behind the Work
 — Not the expert.
 Just the student.
-— Just Jamalu. (inner voice of Naveed)
+— Just Eks2. (inner voice of Naveed)
 — Platform: Siraat AI Academy

 ---